Department of Geography and Environment (GRAD)

 The department occupies the top two floors of Carolina Hall and has access to extensive computational laboratories needed to fulfill its research and teaching mission, with specialized facilities dedicated to spatial analysis and the use of geographic information systems.
 A range of geographic data sets is readily available.
 An extensive collection of geographic books and periodicals, including an exceptionally strong collection of foreign periodicals, is held in the nearby Davis Library, while Wilson Library houses a large map collection.

-The Department of Geography has faculty strength in five overlapping areas of concentration.
+The Department of Geography and Environment has faculty strength in five overlapping areas of concentration.
 These represent coherent foci and areas of active faculty research, not mutually exclusive categories.
 Indeed, many students and faculty members work on projects that span more than one area.
 So, while intensive training is offered in a number of diverse areas, the program is noted for its integrative and cross-cutting approaches.
 The department's diverse graduate students are pursuing a wide variety of research at UNC–Chapel Hill.

 Departmental research specializations include